ungerj38/ungerj38.github.io/README.md

 ### Initializing a Jekyll site

 Jekyll sites come with a lot of advantages.
 All they need to do is store pages on a server, so they are relatively easy to set up.
 Andrew Etter points out that this means that the requisite hardware resources are very small.
+He also highlights that hosting your resume in an updatable format such as a website is important.
+Formats that cannot be updated, such as PDFs, have the problem of leaving people with out of date information on their end.
+When you update your PDF stored resume, yours is up to date, but anybody that was sent an older version is not.
+Storing your resume on a website can solve this.

 Keep in mind that while you do these steps, GitHub Pages can take roughly 20 minutes to update your site.
 So if you do not see changes immediately, wait a bit.